Lillard scores 24, Blazers hold off NBA-best Raptors 128-122 | New Country 923

 Raptors: Play at Denver on Sunday.

-Trail Blazers: Portland has a one-game road trip to play the Clippers on Monday.
+Trail Blazers: Portland has a one-game road trip to play the Los Angeles Clippers on Monday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports